 Photo: Terrain Gardens at Devon Yard

 Located on the Main Line in Devon, Terrain Gardens at Devon Yard is an all-encompassing campus for weddings and events.
-The lush horticultural event space offers Ceremony Gardens accented with seasonal florals that reflect European landscapes and illuminated festival lights overhead.
-The Garden Porch, a weather resistant area overlooks the gardens and is perfect for cocktail hour.
-Gather in the rustic elegant Reception Room for farm-to-table seasonal dining, and dancing on reclaimed barn wood floors.
-High ceilings practically invite lush hanging installations of greenery and florals complemented by the skylight’s natural lighting.
+The lush horticultural event space offers Ceremony Gardens accented with seasonal florals.
+In fact, they reflect European landscapes with illuminated festival lights overhead.

 Photo: Duportail House